Magnet School Online Lottery Application FAQ's

 Q: Do parents need a home computer to enter online applications?

-Q: Are students who are twins assigned into the same magnet school?
+Q: Are twins assigned into the same magnet school?

-A: Yes, the online application will assign twins (or triplets, or other multiple births) into the same magnet school, based on birth date and if the parent selects the same magnet schools in the same order for both children.
+A: Yes, the online application will assign twins (or triplets, or other multiple births) into the same magnet school, based on birth date and if the parent selects the same magnet schools in the same order on the online application.

 Q: Is the online application available in languages other than English?

 A: No, but parents needing translation assistance may call our English as a Second Language Office: (513) 363-3251

 Magnet Online Lottery Application FAQ's — Printable Format